 Pacifiers, Thumb Sucking and Other Dental Concerns

 As with most parenting responsibilities, it is easiest to encourage good behavior in your children by being a enthusiastic model yourself.
-Let them watch you brush and floss your own teeth, and let them have a try doing it themselves before you go in and help them.
+Apart of showing off with your super smile after going for the well-known teeth whitening services in NYC, let them watch you brush and floss your own teeth, and let them have a try doing it themselves before you go in and help them.
 Start brushing and visiting the dentist early on, keep an eye out for sugar and problems with misaligned teeth and your children will reap the rewards of healthy teeth for the rest of their lives.

 Originally published on Suite101 on May 27, 2008